Johannes-Zi/master_thesis/docu/LiteratureResearch/GeneDumpIndirectConnection/SDK2.md

-ENSG00000069188, The ATAC accessibilities have a good separation.

 SDK2 is associated to idiopathic inflammatory myopathies.
 (*Rothwell, Simon, et al. "Genome-wide imputation identifies novel associations and localises signals in idiopathic inflammatory myopathies."
 Arthritis & rheumatology 75.6 (2023): 1021-1027.*)